 You’ve made your body more efficient at storing calories for periods of low food availability.

-When trying to lose weight, you want to provide your body with enough energy (calories) to sustain peak output.
+You must provide your body with enough energy (calories) to sustain peak output.
 If you’re running on fumes due to your overly restrictive protocol, you’re pushing it too hard and you will fail.
+Guaranteed.

 4. Trying to work the weight off